 - When the cream begins to simmer add the chocolate and turn off the stove.
-Stir with a fork until no lumps remain.
-It may be easiest to switch to a whisk at the end.
+Whisk until no lumps remain.

-- Spoon about ⅓ of the sauce into the bottom of the pie pan.
-It does not need to look perfect but it should be fairly evenly distributed.
+- Spoon about 1/3 of the sauce into the bottom of the pie pan.
+It does not need to look perfect but it should be fairly evenly spread out.
 Set the rest of the sauce aside on the counter for later.

-- Place the pie pan in the refrigerator for about 30 minutes to cool down before adding the cream mixture.
+- Place the pie pan in the refrigerator to cool down before adding the cream mixture.
+(30 minutes or less.)

-- When the pie shell has cooled, add cream, vanilla sweetened, condensed milk and vanilla to a stand mixer.
+- When the pie shell has cooled, add cream, sweetened, condensed milk, and vanilla to a stand mixer.
 Whip on high for about 2 minutes.
 The mixture will be thick and hold the lines formed by the beaters.

 - Gently fold in peppermint until it is incorporated.